 Please also visit, Part 1 - The Art and Science of Pruning

-Visualization is an extremely important skill which will help in your pruning efforts.
-For this reason, I've created some simple line drawings and uploaded them to: http://clearwaterlandscapes.com/pruning.gif - this should open in your browser so you can refer to it while reading this article.
+Visualization is an extremely important skill that will help in your pruning efforts.
+For this reason, I've created some simple line drawings and uploaded them within this article

-Pruning cuts must be made with full knowledge of future consequences, relying on our perception, or visualization, of the plant's growth characteristics, intended use, age and desired form.
+Pruning cuts must be made with full knowledge of future consequences, relying on our perception, or visualization, of the plant's growth characteristics, intended use, age, and desired form.
 Various plant forms are "created," early in the plant's life, by choosing new growth which will eventually produce the desired shape.
-Growth which does not conform to our visualization is removed.
+The growth that does not conform to our visualization is removed.

 The most common error of amateur pruners is leaving "stubs."
 When heading back, always cut just above a bud - or just above lateral growth.
 When thinning entire branches, cut back to the source growth.
 See Fig. 3.
 Stubs invite rot - *Do not leave stubs!*